 to upwards of $875.

 Intrigued about IV therapy and whether it’s right for you?
 Browse the Vagaro Marketplace to find an IV therapy drip bar in your area!
+Or, if you’re a wellness center that offers IV therapy, check out Vagaro for HIPAA-compliant software.
 Had IV therapy?
 Sound off on social media (Twitter, Instagram or Facebook) and let us know if it’s worth the hype!